AdrisGithub/Kniffel/README.md

 # Kniffel
-My Team and I coded a simple Version of the Game Kniffel (Yahtzee) in Java.
+My Team (@Schmoni-create) and I coded a simple Version of the Game Kniffel (Yahtzee) in Java.
 Hope you enjoy it

 Note: You need a working JavaFx library for this and JDK 11